 Before I had kids, I loved going out.
 Almost every weekend Scott and I had something fun planned.
 Whether it was meeting up with friends, or going on a trip, we were always up for an adventure.

 But since having children, things have changed.
 Over the past few years I have developed anxiety, especially when I have to leave the house.
 It’s a constant struggle of wanting to get a break, and yet feeling so guilty for leaving my little ones behind.
 And sometimes just the thought of what all it takes in order for me to leave the house, is enough to make me want to pick up the phone and cancel.
 The vicious cycle of mom burnout and guilt is very real!

 Continue reading this article below, or click play to listen to this article being read to you!

 Then, after all of that cleaning, trying to find and take an hour for myself to get ready is almost next to impossible as kids come running in and out of my bedroom!
-And lastly, I have to get everything (extra cloths, pjs, dinner, ect.) laid out and ready for the sitter along with instructions.
+And lastly, I have to get everything (extra cloths, pjs, dinner, etc.) laid out and ready for the sitter along with instructions.
 All of this to then just barely get out the door on time while hearing my precious baby crying for me inside……… It’s enough to dampen my mood and cause me to ask myself “Is it really even worth it?”

 But thankfully I have Scott!
 In a nice and encouraging way he stops me from backing out of everything.
 He too knows that if I can just get to our destination, I will be ok.
 And once I get that confirmation text from my sitter that everyone is happy at home, I can relax and enjoy the moment.